32 Easy Bento Box Lunch Ideas For Kids To Relish Their Food

 19. Hot dog box

 Hot dogs have a reputation as something to be eaten fresh, right off the stand.
 They even have “hot” in the name!
 But they taste good even when served cold and even without the bun!
-You can make a fun dipping platter for your child if you include some hot dogs with ketchup or barbecue sauce or tabasco sauce.
+You can make a fun dipping platter for your child by including some hot dogs with ketchup, barbecue, or Tabasco sauce.
+One hot dog (52g) can roughly provide 5.4g of protein and 2.2g of carbs (20).
 Complement these with other dipping foods, such as cheese crackers or celery sticks, to give the meal a lot of texture.
-This is best rounded off with a granola bar or chocolate protein bar.
+It is best rounded off with a granola or chocolate protein bar.

 20. Dipping platter box